-A river starts as a spring or some standing water body and consists of numerous tributaries that keep feeding it until it ends up in a large water body like an ocean or sea.
+A river starts as a spring or standing water body and consists of numerous tributaries feeding it until it ends up in a large water body like an ocean or sea.
 Even human-made and human-engineered tributaries are still rivers.

 Some rivers end up in wetlands, or they disappear underground.
-Rivers have been used since time immemorial for irrigation and as sources of drinking water.
+Rivers have been used since time immemorial for irrigation and drinking water sources.

 See Related: Conservation vs Preservation

-Swamps, also called saltmarshes or bogs, are types of wetland terrains.
+Swamps, also called salt marshes or bogs, are wetland terrains.
 They are areas that have both solid land and shallow water bodies.